ahmadiehsan/personal_docs/source/linux.md

 ## Cron

-1. add file without ".sh" to `/etc/cron.daily/`
+1. create a bash file that starts with `#!/bin/bash` and without the `.sh` filename suffix
+2. change the file to runnable mode with the `sudo chmod +x` command
+3. create a soft link in the `/etc/cron.daily/`
-2. or add corn command to `/etc/crontab`
+4. or add it to the `/etc/crontab`
-3. test for correct run: `run-parts --test /etc/cron.daily`
+5. test for correct run: `run-parts --test /etc/cron.daily`

 ## xmodmap